 One of the things that states have tried to remedy this problem is to create their own banks or their own credit unions to serve the industry.
 There was Fourth Corner in Colorado and there’s been talk in California about creating a bank.
 Do you have any thoughts on whether states should be trying to do this?
 Is that a feasible stopgap measure right now?

 I think for a lot of logistical and legal reasons, that’s an uphill climb.
 Fourth Corner is a perfect example: The Federal Reserve basically said that they’re not going to issue a master account so long as marijuana remains federally legal.
-I think any state that tries to set up their own bank is going to run into the same problem.
+I think any state that tries to set up its own bank is going to run into the same problem.
 If a state-chartered institution is a solution to this, I think it already would’ve already been done.
 California could potentially find that out the hard way.

-Looking towards a state bank is missing the fact that you don’t need a new institution.
+Looking toward a state bank is missing the fact that you don’t need a new institution.
 All you need to do is enable existing institutions to do it.
 And that means giving them as much certainty that if they do this, they’re not going to incur any liability.
-Ultimately, the answer will be getting existing banks involved rather trying to start one from scratch.
+Ultimately, the answer will be getting existing banks involved rather than trying to start one from scratch.

-What would you say to a potential investor who is concerned with the amount of cash going around or just with risk involved with investing?
+What would you say to a potential investor who is concerned with the amount of cash going around or just with the risk involved with investing?

 I don’t know if that would necessarily concern me.
 It doesn’t necessarily adversely impact whether or not a business succeeds or not.
-From a macro standpoint, if I’m an investor looking at the marijuana industry, it starts with: What is the likelihood that this industry is still going to be around and whether it’s going to be allowed to continue to grow at the rate that it has been?
+From a macro standpoint, if I’m an investor looking at the marijuana industry, it starts with: What is the likelihood that this industry is still going to be around, and whether it’s going to be allowed to continue to grow at the rate that it has been?
 And I think the answer to those two questions is yes — there’s no questioning that this is a growing market.
-There is considerable investment opportunity for people, it’s still very much in its early stages.
+There is a considerable investment opportunity for people, but it’s still very much in its early stages.

 I also think that the more investment money and the more responsible actors that get involved in this industry, the more likely it will actually be around and permitted to continue.
 One of the longstanding concerns of state-legalized marijuana is that it would just be run by a renegade industry.
 The evidence is proving just the opposite.
 This industry does take its compliance and safety responsibilities seriously.
 The more serious people that get involved, the less likely it is that critics would point to this and say it’s being run irresponsibly.